 MRI is also used when the risks of CT are high.
 For example, MRI may be preferred for people who have had a reaction to the iodinated contrast agents used in CT and for pregnant women (because radiation can cause problems in the fetus).

 MRI done after a gadolinium contrast agent is injected into a vein helps doctors evaluate inflammation, tumors, and blood vessels.
-Injecting this agent into a joint helps doctors get a clearer picture of joint abnormalities, particularly if they are complex (as in injuries or degeneration of ligaments and cartilages in the knee or a ruptured or herniated disk in the spine).
+Injecting this agent into a joint helps doctors get a clearer picture of joint abnormalities, particularly if they are complex (as in injuries or degeneration of ligaments and cartilages in the knee).

 This technique detects changes in water movement in cells that are not functioning normally.
 It is used primarily to identify early stroke.
-It is also used to detect certain brain disorders and to determine whether tumors have spread to the brain.
+It is also used to detect certain brain disorders and to determine whether tumors have spread to the brain, or to differentiate a brain abscess from a tumor.
 Use of this technique to image areas other than the brain is limited.
 Diffusion-weighted MRI is often combined with other techniques to evaluate tumors, mostly in the brain.

 This technique uses radio waves that are emitted almost continuously rather than in pulses as in conventional MRI.
 Magnetic resonance spectroscopy is used to detect brain disorders, such as seizure disorders, Alzheimer disease, and brain tumors and abscesses.
 It can distinguish between the dead debris inside an abscess and multiplying cells inside a tumor.